Centel: Former subsidiaries

-Earlier, in 1997, Sprint sold the Chicago area phone operations (Des Plaines and Park Ridge) to Ameritech (now AT&T).
-Additionally, operations in Iowa and Minnesota were sold to Frontier Communications in 1991, and in Ohio to CenturyTel in 1992, thus the Ohio operations, by this point CenturyTel of Ohio, would reunite with most of the other Centel operating companies in 2009.
+Earlier, in 1997, Sprint sold the Chicago-area phone operations (Des Plaines and Park Ridge) to Ameritech (now AT&T).
+Operations in Iowa and Minnesota were sold to Frontier Communications in 1991, and in Ohio to CenturyTel in 1992.
+The Ohio operations, by this point CenturyTel of Ohio, would reunite with most of the other Centel operating companies in 2009.